jgebal/any_data/README.md

 end;
 /
 ```
-Then I get the following string printed on dbms_output
+Then: I get the following string printed on dbms_output
 ```
 1
 'a string'
 ```

 ### Selecting outputs with to_string_array
+Given: I'm connected as user `generic_util`

-Given the following user defined types exist
+And: the following user defined types exist
 ```sql
 create or replace type department as object( dept_name varchar2(30)